and-fm/cloudflared-ssh-action/README.md

 For more info on service tokens, check this documentation: https://developers.cloudflare.com/cloudflare-one/identity/service-tokens/

-## Updates

-This repo is forked from [npgy/cloudflared-ssh-action](https://github.com/npgy/cloudflared-ssh-action)

-The Dockerfile has been updated to:

-- Pull the _latest_ alpine image tag.
-- Install the latest Cloudflare Tunnel (cloudflared) binary.
-- Utilise [service tokens](https://developers.cloudflare.com/cloudflare-one/identity/service-tokens/) for authentication, for SSH servers secured by [Cloudflare Access policies](https://developers.cloudflare.com/cloudflare-one/policies/access/).
-- Utilise Dependabot to alert if this code depends on a package with a security vulnerability.

-The updates are intended to

 ## Workflows

 Branch protection rules require a PR before code can be merged into _main_.
 There are two PR workflows: